The Curator's Corner

 A: There were numerous stage plays written, and submitted to agents and stage producers for many years.
 Some plays were based on successfully-published books.
 The only play that neared success was that of The Good Earth; however, it was a failure in terms of most dramatic adaptations.
 About 18 months after the publication of the book, the dramatic adaptation debuted in Philadelphia's Chestnut Theatre.
 It closed after 56 performances citing ”limitations of theatre" as its failure.
 Many plays were rewritten, revised, and resubmitted.
 For a detailed account, please peruse our website for our archival holdings.
 You could also read of one of the biographies written on Miss Buck.
 I can suggest Pearl S. Buck, A Cultural Biography by Peter Conn.

 Q: I am doing a history project on Pearl S. Buck.
 I would like to visit the Pearl S. Buck House.
 I want to take a tour and get information about Pearl Buck and her contributions to history.
 What are the best places to go on the tour, and what I should see to help me find more information?

-A: Our guided tours take place Tuesday-Saturday at 11:00, 1:00 and 2:00, and Sunday at 1:00 and 2:00.
+A: Visit www.pearlsbuck.org/tours for exhibit information and tour times.
 Our Docents are well-versed in the history of Pearl Buck and will be happy to answer your questions.
 If you care to do further research I will suggest that you access our archival holdings through our website.
 An index of our holdings is listed for your perusal under Educational Resources.
 If you would like to schedule a time to do research in our archives on a specific topic, please contact me at email@example.com, and I will discuss availability of research times with you.
 Thank you for your interest in Pearl S. Buck and the Pearl S. Buck House.

 For more information regarding Pearl S. Buck or the organizations she founded, please contact (215) 249-0100 or email firstname.lastname@example.org